-All Horses – ster, PROK, D-OC, IBOP, crown
+All Horses – ster, PROK, D-OC (riding type only), IBOP, sport, crown

 Mares only – keur, elite, preferent, prestatie

-Stallions only – ster, 2de bezichtiging, 3rd bezichtiging, aangewezen (or Licensed), keur, preferent
+Stallions only – ster, 2de bezichtiging (2nd viewing), aangewezen (or Licensed), keur, preferent

 A horse with a ster predicate has above average conformation and movement and/or jumping.
 The ster predicate is awarded at studbook inspection to stallions, mares and geldings that have earned minimum of 70 points for conformation and minimum 75 points for movement or jumping.
 Minimum required height is 160cm.

 If a horse earns 70 points for conformation, but less than 75 points for movement or jumping, it can earn the ster predicate by passing the IBOP test in the same breeding direction.

 A predicate for ster mares that are keur eligible, having conformation higher than for ster, and that have completed IBOP performance test or equivalent sport requirements.

 A predicate awarded to keur mares that have also completed the PROK or the D-OC predicate (for riding type mares) or PROK (for harness mares only or horses who do not qualify for D-OC testing).